fernandesraquel/webSistem/docs/doc-modelos.md

 ## Modelo Conceitual

-Para a construção do modelo conceitual (Entidade-Relacionamento) utilizou-se a tecnologia **Mermaid**.
+Para a construção do modelo conceitual, utilizou-se a tecnologia **Mermaid**.

 ```mermaid
     erDiagram